 TIMEP recruits many of its nonresident fellows in an annual cohort, creating a unique opportunity for cross-regional learning and connectivity.
 Throughout the one year program, each TIMEP nonresident fellow will have a thematic and/or country-focused mandate.
 Fellows will produce solutions-oriented and policy-relevant analysis on the top issues affecting their mandate; access personalized skills-building opportunities, particularly focused on the policy and media spaces; connect and collaborate with like-minded organizations and individuals; and share their knowledge and analysis with stakeholders through media, advocacy, and convening opportunities.
 While the program welcomes talent across backgrounds and experiences, it particularly invests in early and mid-career voices.
 TIMEP’s nonresident fellows actively shape the policy discourse and paving the way for a nuanced understanding of the MENA region.

-TIMEP’s 2020-2021 Nonresident Fellowship cohort consists of six fellows, based in countries around the world, who bring expertise on a variety of thematic areas from freedom of information to digital rights and on countries across the region:
+TIMEP’s 2021-2022 Nonresident Fellowship cohort consists of eight fellows, based in countries around the world, who bring expertise on a variety of thematic areas on countries across the region:

 - Habiba Abdelaal on sexual and gender-based violence (Egypt)